International Department of the Communist Party of the Soviet Union

 The International Department of the Central Committee of the Communist Party of the Soviet Union was a department of the Central Committee of the Communist Party of the Soviet Union that oversaw the Party's relationships with foreign Communist Parties as well as with international communist front organizations.

 History

 It inherited the files and some of the personnel of the Communist International, which disbanded in 1943.
-The International Department was found in 1943 at roughly the same time as the Comintern's dissolution.
+The International Department was founded in 1943 at roughly the same time as the Comintern's dissolution.

 The Party's relations with international front groups was managed by the Department's International Social Organizations Sector.